leod/leod.github.io/_posts/2019-12-13-introduction-to-rendology.md

 - `V` is per-vertex data.

 Rendology shader types store GLSL shaders in a decomposed form.
-Both vertex and fragment cores consist of output variable declarations, a body, and a list of output expression.
+Both vertex and fragment cores consist of output variable declarations, a body, and a list of output expressions.
 The fragment core additionally has input declarations for varying variables coming from the vertex shader.
 This decomposed form allows successive transformations to be applied to shaders.